TO THE SHAREHOLDERS

 attached to any business.
 The risks could be external, internal, or a combination of both.

-External risks can be an intensification competition, technological obsolescence, changes
+External risks can be an intensification of competition, technological

-in Government policy with regard to taxes and levies or economic slowdown adversely
+obsolescence, changes in Government policy about taxes and levies or economic slowdown

-impacting demand and profitability.
-In an increasingly globalized economy, world economic
+adversely impacting demand and profitability.
+In an increasingly globalized economy, world

 monitored and appropriate action will be taken by the Company to minimize the same.